Bloodsport (character): Robert DuBois

 DuBois has a brief encounter with Deadshot, which was eventually broken up by Superman and Batman.
 He also appeared in JLA/Avengers as a villain who ambushes Vision and Aquaman with a group of other villains.
 He later fights Steel, but is restrained by Hal Jordan.
 DuBois remained in prison for several years, and eventually earned the enmity of Alexander Trent, another prisoner on Stryker's Island who had since taken up the name Bloodsport.
 As racial tension began to overwhelm Stryker's Island, the prison warden decided to host a boxing match between DuBois and Trent.
 He believed that this was the ideal way to allow the inmates to vent their frustrations without inciting further acts of violence.
 To safeguard the situation, the warden asked Superman to referee the match.
 The riot broke out, resulting in DuBois getting his hands on one of Trent's weapons and using it to blast a hole in the prison wall.
 DuBois ran for freedom, but was apparently shot dead by armed prison guards in the watchtower.

-Following the events of Dark Nights: Death Metal, DuBois was reintroduced to the DC Universe during Infinite Frontier.
-After his brother's death, his mental state deteriorated, leading him to become the mercenary Bloodsport.
-After failing to kill Superman, he was sent to Belle Reve until he was forced into the Suicide Squad with the task of exploring the Multiverse for Amanda Waller's own personal ambitions.
+Following the events of Dark Nights: Death Metal, Robert DuBois was reintroduced to the DC Universe during Infinite Frontier as a world-class marksman capable of making anything into a weapon trained by his father (similarly to his DCEU counterpart).
+He was inspired by the bravery of his brother Mickey who was enlisted and killed in action so his mental state deteriorated, leading him to be the mercenary Bloodsport.
+After failing to kill Superman, he was sent to Belle Reve until he was forced into the Suicide Squad with the task of exploring the multiverse for Amanda Waller's ambitions.